We can all agree that social media marketing is not for the faint-hearted.

 6. Narrow-targeted social media ads

-Social media advertising was always a challenge on its own.
-But with so many restrictions and changes, it is going to be harder to develop a good paid advertising strategy in 2023.
+This is great to know if you need extra ammo to nudge your clients in the right way, but that doesn't mean social media advertising has stopped being a challenge of its own kind.
+With so many restrictions and changes, it is going to be harder to develop a good paid advertising strategy in 2024.

 While social media advertising may be difficult, it still plays a big role in your clients' online sales success.
 As of January 2019, roughly 80% of online consumers have made a purchase from social media ads, and the latest research shows that 84% of consumers purchased a product because they watched a marketing video.